RAS598-2025-S-Team07/RAS598-2025-S-Team07.github.io/docs/index.md

 ![Data collection & Image processing](/assets/images/Fig4.png "The captured image was analyzed to map the full viewing area and determine the region where the shoe is most accurately represented on the screen.")

-Data collection was performed in a controlled indoor environment and classropm to ensure consistency, with the camera mounted on a tripod and a coordinate system marked on the floor to map image coordinates to physical positions as shown below.
+Data collection was performed in a controlled indoor environment and classroom to ensure consistency, with the camera mounted on a tripod and a coordinate system marked on the floor to map image coordinates to physical positions as shown below.

 ![Data collection & Image processing](/assets/images/Fig5.jpg "The current dataset covers only one lighting and environmental condition.
 For better generalization, future datasets will include varying lighting and scene conditions.")